-25 Best DIY Halloween Costumes for Adults & Kids
+25 Best DIY Halloween Costumes for All Ages

 Photo credit: Just Simply Mom

-How adorable are these little babies?!
+How adorable is this little baby?!
 An old lady DIY costume would be the perfect way to dress up your little one this year.

 Better yet, make it a group costume!

-Our Hip sidekick Lina’s daughter and her friends put together this adorable group DIY old ladies costume from Good Will.
-You could even make this a Golden Girls costume!
+Our Hip sidekick Lina’s daughter and her friends put together this adorable group of DIY old lady costumes from Goodwill.
+We can’t get over how cute the whole ensemble turned out!

 Here’s what Lina had to say about it: